DLR is regulated by the Danish Financial Business Act.

-Due to the new legislation, DLR has opened a new 1Y and 2Y ARM bullet bond series with an “IT” designation (interest trigger), and a new 3Y-5Y ARM bullet bond series with an “RF” designation (refinancing failed).
+Due to the legislation, DLR has opened 1Y and 2Y ARM bullet bond series with an “IT” designation (interest trigger), and 3Y-5Y ARM bullet bond series which since 2015 has had an “RF” designation (refinancing failed).
 CIBOR/CITA linked bonds financing DLR’s ARM Short Loans issued after 1 July 2014 are equally comprised of statutory maturity extension in case of failed refinancing.

 The Balance Principle

 The balance principle sets a limit to the financial risk taking of DLR and its mortgage credit peers.
 In practice, there is a close link between loans granted and bonds issued.